aws-samples/amazon-quicksight-assets-as-code-sample/README.md

 from quicksight_assets_class import *
 ```

-*Note: Since assets-as-code is a relatively new feature, it may not be supported in the newest version of Boto3 inside Lambda.
+*Note: Since assets-as-code is a relatively new feature, it may not be supported in the current Boto3 version inside Lambda.
 If this is the case, you will also need to add the latest version of Boto3 to your Lambda function to make it work.*
 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.